flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 page.
 :::

-Flathub increases the severity of the following checks from the upstream default of `info` to `error`.
-So they are documented below.
+Flathub increases the severity of the following Appstream checks to `error`: `all-categories-ignored, category-invalid, cid-desktopapp-is-not-rdns, cid-has-number-prefix, cid-missing-affiliation-gnome, cid-rdns-contains-hyphen, content-rating-missing, desktop-app-launchable-omitted, desktop-file-not-found, invalid-child-tag-name, metainfo-filename-cid-mismatch, metainfo-legacy-path, metainfo-legacy-path, name-has-dot-suffix, releases-info-missing, unknown-tag` and decreases the severity of the following to not cause an error:
+`cid-domain-not-lowercase, component-name-too-long, description-has-plaintext-url, developer-id-invalid, component-name-too-long, summary-too-long`

+Explanations for Appstream errors are provided below.

 #### cid-has-number-prefix